Paul Newman: 1958–1979: Career stardom and acclaim

-Newman's first film for Hollywood was The Silver Chalice (1954), co-starring Italian actress Pier Angeli.
-The film was a box-office failure, and the actor would later acknowledge his disdain for it.
-In 1956, Newman garnered much attention and acclaim for the role of Rocky Graziano in Somebody Up There Likes Me, and the film also reunited him with Pier Angeli; their last film together.
-In 1958, he starred in Cat on a Hot Tin Roof (1958), opposite Elizabeth Taylor.
+In 1958, Newman starred in Cat on a Hot Tin Roof opposite Elizabeth Taylor.
 The film was a box-office smash, and Newman garnered his first Academy Award nomination.
 Also in 1958, Newman starred in The Long, Hot Summer with his future wife Joanne Woodward, with whom he reconnected on the set in 1957 (they had first met in 1953).
 He won Best Actor at the 1958 Cannes Film Festival for this film.
-He and Woodward also appeared on screen earlier in 1958 in the Playhouse 90 television play The 80 Yard Run.
+He and Woodward had also appeared on screen earlier in 1958 in the Playhouse 90 television play The 80 Yard Run.
 The couple would go on to make a total of 16 films together.